 In this sense, the deal could be termed a success, and US officials should be commended for the winning the release of Rezaian and the other imprisoned Americans.
 At the same time, it is important to recognize that the deal required the sacrifice of a fundamental principle.
 Iran is not being held to account for its horrendous violation of Rezaian’s human rights by holding him for 18 months.
 Moveover, 18 other journalists, all of them Iranian, languish in prison today.
 Ensuring that Iran pays a price for its abysmal behavior remains unfinished business.

 So while we celebrate the Rezaian’s release and give credit to a global campaign that included the Washington Post, Rezaian’s family, and organizations like the Committee to Protect Journalists and Reporters Without Borders, our joy should be tempered by a sobering reality.
-If Jason Rezaian was a judicial hostage, he is free today because the ransom was paid.Joel Simon is a CJR columnist and the executive director of the Committee to Protect Journalists.
-His second book, The New Censorship: Inside the Global Battle for Media Freedom, was published by Columbia University Press in November 2014.
+If Jason Rezaian was a judicial hostage, he is free today because the ransom was paid.Joel Simon is the founding director of the Journalism Protection Initiative at the Craig Newmark Graduate School of Journalism.